-Marine Gen. James Mattis, head of U.S. Central Command, is a tough guy.
+Marine Gen. Jim Mattis, head of U.S. Central Command, is a tough guy.
 In fact, if you parachuted him unarmed onto an island inhabited by psychotic ninja robots, he would get more kills than famed Scottish warrior William Wallace.

 But one reader asked The Rumor Doctor about a story that shows Mattis has a compassionate side to him.
 The story goes that Mattis stood duty on Christmas back when he was a brigadier general so that a younger Marine could spend the holiday with his family.